adityachanna/Reasoning-Deepseek/README.md

 <figure>
   <img src="images/sft3.png" alt="SFT Model Application Attempt">
   <figcaption><strong>Figure 6:</strong> SFT model attempting to solve a practical application problem.
-Despite providing a structured approach, it shows limitations in deeper analytical reasoning compared to the GRPO model.</figcaption>
+Despite providing a structured approach, it Seems promising on only on data or type of data it is trained on.</figcaption>
 </figure>

 ## Discussion